 In this illustration, I’ve established two directories; /less, which is where I store my LESS stylesheets, and /css, the location where I prefer the CSS output to be saved.

 In Terminal, navigate to your working directory path and run the following command:

 If you find typing less-watch-compiler.js too time-consuming, consider renaming the file to something shorter, such as watch.js.
 This will allow you to execute the command more quickly.

 node watch.js less css

-Make some changes in your LESS stylesheet and save it.
-If the compiling process succeeds, you will see a typical report like so.
+Consider making some modifications to your LESS stylesheet and then save it.
+If the compilation process is successful, you should see a standard report as shown.

 By installing this on your system, you eliminate the need for a separate app to compile LESS into CSS.
 This not only frees up additional space on your hard drive but also streamlines your workflow.